sasagawa888/eisl/documents/DEBUG.md

 ## Debugger

 The break function and errors interrupt execution and launch the debugger.
 When you enter the debugger, the prompt changes to >>.
-?
-Will bring up the help screen.
+"?" brings up the help screen.

 ```
 > (break)